beaverDamDemo/landing-page/README.md

 # to run with Koala

-non-free Prepros has been replaced by free Koala. download Koala from here: http://koala-app.com/
+non-free Prepros has been replaced by free Koala.
+Koala not in use anymore. download Koala from here: http://koala-app.com/

 # Koala set up